I have been living here in Phoenix now since the ’90s, and I have seen this city change under my eyes.

-When I first moved here we could found lots of Southwest cooking with a lot of Tex-Mex and a few things in between.
+When I first moved here, we could find lots of Southwest cooking with a lot of Tex-Mex and a few things in between.
 And then the transformation happened.

-New restaurants opening up.
-Established chefs, up-and-coming chefs started to set their mark on the city.
+New restaurants are opening up.
+Established chefs and up-and-coming chefs started to set their mark on the city.

-When I was asked by “Phoenix Cooks – Recipes from the City’s finest Chefs” by award-winning Christina Barrueta, publishers to do a review of the new book, I was thrilled.
+When I was asked by “Phoenix Cooks – Recipes from the City’s finest Chefs” by award-winning Christina Barrueta, publishers, to review the new book, I was thrilled.

 What I love the most about this book

-I have been oozing over every picture, every recipe and I am sure you will too.
+I have been oozing over every picture and every recipe, and I am sure you will too.

-Phoenix Cooks is a perfect gift to any foodies, hostess gift, newlywed, or just ’cause.
+Phoenix Cooks is a perfect gift to any foodies, hostess gift, newlywed, or just because.

-You can purchase it via amazon.com, click HERE for link, or Barnes and Nobles, as well as any of the featured chefs in the book.
+You can purchase it via amazon.com, click HERE for the link, or Barnes and Noble, as well as any of the featured chefs in the book.